Why Burnout Should be Taken Seriously

 While the symptoms of depression and burnout may look similar, there are still key differences.
 If you perk up outside of the office when you're doing other things, it's likely burnout rather than depression, says David Hellerstein, M.D., professor of clinical psychiatry at Columbia University and author of Heal Your Brain: How the New Neuropsychiatry Can Help You Go from Better to Well.
-There's also a distinct line when it comes to treatment: The prescription for burnout might be simply be to get a new job, but a new office environment or interesting career opporunity may not help someone who is depressed feel better, says Hellerstein.
+There's also a distinct line when it comes to treatment: The prescription for burnout might be simply be to get a new job, but a new office environment or interesting career opportunity may not help someone who is depressed feel better, says Dr. Hellerstein.

 Changing your career may sound dramatic, but recovering from burnout does require some sort of behavioral change—either within the job you already have, from something outside the job, or a balance of the two, says Dobrebski.
-Think of it this way: “If you’re unable to bench press 200 pounds, you have to get someone to help you lift it, or change the amount of weight.
-If you keep pushing, it gets harder and harder to lift that weight because your muscles are worn out,” Dobrebski explains.
-Burnout progesses in a similar way—the more you avoid dealing with it, the worse it will get.
-And if someone can’t escape their situation or find relief outside of work?
-This may cause them to develop chronic depression over time, says Hellerstein.
+Think of it this way: "If you're unable to bench press 200 pounds, you have to get someone to help you lift it, or change the amount of weight.
+If you keep pushing, it gets harder and harder to lift that weight because your muscles are worn out," Dobrebski explains.
+Burnout progresses in a similar way—the more you avoid dealing with it, the worse it will get.
+And if someone can't escape their situation or find relief outside of work?
+This may cause them to develop chronic depression over time, says Dr. Hellerstein.

-Just because you're starting to feel true burnout doesn’t mean you can't avoid the slippery slope.
-“The best treatment for burnout is prevention,” says Hellerstein.
-That means prioritizing your emotional and physical health, and continuing the search for that elusive ‘work-life balance.’
+Just because you're starting to feel true burnout doesn't mean you can't avoid the slippery slope.
+"The best treatment for burnout is prevention," says Dr. Hellerstein.
+That means prioritizing your emotional and physical health, and continuing the search for that elusive ‘work-life balance.'
 Here, a few tips to combat the daily stress that can lead to burnout: